 Juries often relate to the tremendous pain and emotional scarring suffered by burn injury victims.
 We work with you to show the jury the difference in your daily life before your injury versus after your injury.
 This often requires testimony from you, your family, friends, and co-workers.
 We work with you to develop a complete picture of the extent of your damages so we can show that to the jury.

 Sometimes a product is defective which in turn causes burn injuries.
 These are known as product liability cases.
 We have successfully tried products liability cases to verdict, and know how to find out how a product failed, and why that failure makes that company liable for your injuries.
 Some of the more common types of product liability cases involving severe burns include:

 - Improper chemicals added to skincare and other products

-- Faulty design of safety mechanism meant to act as a fail safe in fuel supply systems
+- Faulty design of safety mechanism meant to act as a fail-safe in fuel supply systems

 Whether a product manufacturer is responsible for your burn injuries is often a matter for the jury to decide.
 These cases often rely on the testimony and expertise of engineers, product designers, and many others.
 Product manufacturers generally have a legal obligation to provide a safe product to their customers.
-One of the more common defenses used by manufacturer’s, however, is that to make the product safer would of increased the price of the product so high they would not have earned a profit.
+One of the more common defenses used by manufacturers, however, is that to make the product safer would have increased the price of the product so high they would not have earned a profit.
 This can become a question of public policy.

-Public policy doesn’t generally require a product manufacturer from protecting their customers for all harm that could happen.
-It generally only requires them to protect from the unreasonable risk of harm.
+Public policy doesn’t generally require a product manufacturer from protecting their customers from all harm that could happen.
+It generally only requires them to protect themselves from the unreasonable risk of harm.
 This is where an Austin Burn Injury Lawyer has to help educate the jury about the reasonableness of the harm you suffered.
 We will talk to you more about this during your Free Case Evaluation!

 Austin Burn Injury Lawyer Summary